 It doesn’t have to be either/or.

-We’ll break down down each tactic, its benefits (and drawbacks) and its relevance in 2019.
+We’ll break down down each tactic, its benefits (and drawbacks) and its relevance to SEO today.

 What is organic traffic?